General Atomics - TRIGA Mark I

 Areas adjacent to the TRIGA facility included a building that contained a hot cell for fuel examination and other work, and a radioactive waste tank area.
 These facilities were decommissioned and the NRC license terminated in 2000.

-By application dated November 16, 1957, General Atomic (formerly GA Technologies Inc.) was issued Licensed R-38 for the Mark I. The prototype TRIGA (Training, Research, Isotopes, General Atomics) nuclear reactor was commissioned on General Atomics' then new site at Torre Pines Mesa (San Diego) on May 3, 1958.
-Known as the TRIGA Mark I reactor, it was originally licensed to operate at a power level of 10 Kilowatts (KW), but was soon upgraded to 250 kilowatts.
-It could also be rapidly "pulsed" to power levels of over 1000 Megawatts (MW) after which (and without any outside intervention) it would return, in a few thousandths of a second, to a safe low power as a result of the effect of the ubiquitous warm neutrons.
+By letter dated November 16, 1957, General Atomic (formerly GA Technologies Inc.) was issued Licensed R-38 for the Mark I. The prototype TRIGA (Training, Research, Isotopes, General Atomics) nuclear reactor was commissioned on General Atomics' site at Torre Pines Mesa (San Diego) on May 3, 1958.
+Known as the TRIGA Mark I reactor, it was originally licensed to operate at a power level of 10 (kilowatts should be lowercase and no abbreviation – same with Megawatts) Kilowatts (KW), but was soon upgraded to 250 kilowatts.
+It could also be rapidly "pulsed" to power levels of over 1000 Megawatts (MW).
 This original TRIGA operated until 1997, when it was permanently shut down because of its age.

-The licensee has dismantled the Mark I reactor to the extent possible given the storage of fuel.
-Decommissioning activities at General Atomics (GA) were put on hold pending the transfer of fuel to DOE, that occurred in FY 2010.
+The licensee has dismantled the Mark I reactor to the extent possible.
+Decommissioning activities at GA were put on hold pending the transfer of fuel to DOE, which occurred in 2010.
 GA is developing a plan and schedule to complete decommissioning of the facility.

 3.0 Major Technical or Regulatory Issues